Saran-nns/sorn/README.md

 pip install sorn
 ```

-The library is still in alpha, so you may also want to install the latest version from the development branch:
+The library is still in alpha stage, so you may also want to install the latest version from the development branch:

 ```python
 pip install git+https://github.com/Saran-nns/sorn